Corpus iurisprudentiae Romanae

 Pro socio

-(Concerning the action on partnership.)
+(Concerning the Action on Partnership.)

 1 Paulus libro trigesimo secundo ad edictum.
 Societas coiri potest vel in perpetuum, id est dum vivunt, vel ad tempus vel ex tempore vel sub condicione.
 1In societate omnium bonorum omnes res quae coeuntium sunt continuo communicantur,